AdobeDocs/campaign-classic.en/help/campaign/using/creating-and-managing-tasks.md

 ### Documents referenced {#documents-referenced}

-It's possible to add documents and marketing resources to a task (for more on this, refer to [Managing marketing resources](../../campaign/using/managing-marketing-resources.md)).
+It's possible to add documents and marketing resources to a task (for more on this, refer to [Manage marketing resources](../../campaign/using/managing-marketing-resources.md)).
 To do so, open the task and click the **[!UICONTROL Documents]** icon in the task toolbar.

 Click **[!UICONTROL Add]** and select the document to be added to your task.
 Apply the same process for marketing resources.